wp-plugins/easy-quiz/readme.txt

 The answer (with a label `a:` or `ans:` or `answer:`) is optional as well.
 If you don't give an answer, it is assumed to be *true*.
 In other words, the question statement is assumed to be true.
 The possible values are *true* or *false* (in lowercase).

+= How do I use other quiz types (Multiple Choice, Fill in The blanks etc.)? =

+Please see the FAQ section at the [plugin page](http://www.thulasidas.com/plugins/easy-quiz "Easy Quiz Pro Information Page").

 == Change Log ==

+* V3.20: Porting other types of quizzes (Multiple Choice, Fill in The blanks etc.) to the lite version.
+[May 10, 2013]
 * V3.11: Documentation changes only.
 [Apr 20, 2013]
 * V3.10: Correcting W3C markup validation errors on the admin page.
 [Apr 14, 2013]
 * V3.01: Minor fixes.
 [Mar 29, 2013]